 - Reinvest that time into education/training to increase our value

 Time is money!
 Time is life!
 Time has value!

 The list will vary according to who we are but essentially, our time is our greatest commodity.
 It is our greatest asset and also our greatest “liability” if not used wisely.
 We must use it responsibly and to the best of our ability.
 So when I tell you I am busy, please understand that I mean no offense.
 I am spending some of my life-currency somewhere else at present.
-When we spend time with people or an activity, we are literally using up (spending) our lives and giving away value.
+When we spend time with people or activities, we are literally spending our lives (using up and giving away value).
 Use your time wisely.
 Time is life Click To Tweet

 My Decisions and Actions Create My Reality